-Design engineers in Singapore, United States, China and Russia have since worked on different projects and prototypes based the ground effect vehicle principle that have the potential to bring ekranoplans back to life, albeit for civilian over military purposes.
+Design engineers in Singapore, the United States, China and Russia have since worked on different projects and prototypes based the ground effect vehicle principle that have the potential to bring Ekranoplans back to life, albeit for civilian over military purposes.

 Capacity: 3 crew

 Empty weight: 530,000 lbs (240,000 kg)